mzm0152/starter-academic/content/authors/admin/_index.md

 #- Visitors
 ---

-Abdullah Mashrur is a PhD candidate in Economics at the University of Houston.
-His research interests include development challenges of communities, incentive design, and mitigation of the negative effects of climate change.
-He makes use of natural and pseudo experiments.
+I am a PhD candidate in Economics at the University of Houston.
+My research interests include development challenges of communities, incentive design, and mitigation of the negative effects of climate change.
+I make use of natural and pseudo experiments.